arangodb/arangodb/Documentation/Books/Manual/Installation/Windows.md

 Installing using the ZIP archive (XCopy installation)
 -----------------------------------------------------

-Even if there is a nice guided installer for windows users, not all users prefer this kind of installation.
-In order to have a [portable application](http://en.wikipedia.org/wiki/Portable_application) [XCOPY deployment](http://en.wikipedia.org/wiki/XCOPY_deployment) is necessary.
+Even if there is a nice guided _Installer_ for Windows, not all users prefer this type of installation.
+In order to have a [portable application](http://en.wikipedia.org/wiki/Portable_application), easily start different ArangoDB Servers on the same machine, and/or for the maximum flexibility, you might want to install using the ZIP archive ([XCOPY deployment](http://en.wikipedia.org/wiki/XCOPY_deployment)).

-### Steps

-#### Unzip archive
+### Unzip the archive

 Open an explorer, choose a place where you want ArangoDB to be, and unzip the files there.
 It will create its own toplevel directory with the version number in the string.

-#### Alter configuration

-**Optional**:

-Edit `etc\arangodb3\arangod.conf` if the default values don't suit your needs
-like:
+### Edit the configuration

+This step is optional.
+If the default configuration of ArangoDB do not suite your needs, you might edit `etc\arangodb3\arangod.conf` to change some configuration options, like

 - [the location of the database files](../..//Manual/Administration/Configuration/Wal.html)
 - [ports to bind](../../Manual/Administration/Configuration/Endpoint.html)